zephyrproject-rtos/zephyr/doc/kernel/common/common_atomic.rst

 Concepts
 ********

-The kernel supports an atomic 32-bit data type, called :c:type:`atomic_t`.
+The kernel supports an atomic 32-bit data type called :c:type:`atomic_t`.
 A variable of this type can be read and modified by any task, fiber, or ISR in an uninterruptible manner.
 This guarantees that the desired operation will not be interfered with due to the scheduling of a higher priority context,